Institute of Certified Accountants of Montenegro

 Associate | Established: 2006 | Associate since 2011

-The Institute of Certified Accountants of Montenegro (ICAM) is an independent, voluntary professional association of accountants and auditors established in 2006 to promote accounting and auditing knowledge, abilities, and skills of its members in accordance with applicable international accounting, auditing, ethical, and quality control standards.
+ICAM is an independent, voluntary professional association of accountants and auditors established in 2006 to promote accounting and auditing knowledge, abilities, and skills of its members in accordance with applicable international accounting, auditing, ethical, and quality control standards.
 It serves the public interest by strengthening and developing the accountancy profession to provide high-quality services.
 The institute’s membership is comprised by professional accountants, management accountants, and bookkeepers.

 Statements of Membership Obligations (SMOs)